9 profiles, write or scan.

 Just start by trying, you'll choose along the way.

-3 months free trial, no credit card.
+3 months free trial, no card required.
 You can even create several profiles from a single account if you're both a parent AND a family caregiver, for example.